shikato/FCEvernoteReminder/README.md

 ```
 [org.shikato.fc.evernote.reminder.plist.before]()

-After modified the code to use option.
+After you modified the code to use option.
 Please execute `sh ./install.sh`.

 ## Other documents
 qiita